blairanderson/tachyonstemplates/_templates/2017-06-05-tachyons-templates.md

 layout:			template-overview

 meta-title: "Built using jekyll - Tachyons Templates was built to showcase a template-set.
 It takes a bunch of templates and show a thumbnail on the frontpage and then each page has a download link."
-meta-description: ""

 features:
   - Free Portfolio - Need some inspiration for a portfolio?
   - Move Fast - Provision and deploy a simple landing page for your collection or dataset.
   - Built with Jekyll - the CLI makes it simple to manage and build a serverless website.
 Simple commit your changes to github and they become live within minutes

+long-description: > #
-long-description: "Welcome to <a href="/">Tachyons Templates</a>!
+  Welcome to <a href="/">Tachyons Templates</a>!
 You Are Here! this website is an open source template that you're free to download and start using.
-Many people"
+Many people
 ---